dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 -->

-If the right side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple constants or variables at once:
+If the right side of the assignment is a tuple with multiple values, its elements can be decomposed into multiple constants or variables at once.

 ```swift
 let (x, y) = (1, 2)